Ligne de Cerdagne: Description of the Line

 The line is single-track with passing loops at, for example, Mont-Louis and Fontpédrouse-Saint-Thomas-les-Bains.

 The trains are powered by electricity at 850 volts DC, supplied by third rail.
 The power is supplied by hydro-electric generators on the River Têt.
 The maximum speed of the train is 55 km/h.
-Two types of train are used; ones using modern, entirely closed two-car multiple units and others using old style trailer carriages and powered carriages - most are enclosed but when the weather allows, open carriages are also used.
+Two types of train are used: ones using modern, entirely closed two-car multiple units, and others using old-style trailer carriages and powered carriages - most are enclosed, though open carriages are also used when the weather allows.
 The open carriages allow dramatic views as the train traverses the twisting route and are popular with tourists.
 Line maintenance vehicles are stored at Villefranche-de-Conflent.

 It is named after its yellow and red colours, derived from the Catalan flag.
-The line was constructed to provide an all-weather route from the high Cerdagne valley to the coast, but the adjacent N116 road has been progressively improved, there has been population loss in the Cerdagne and the rail link is now chiefly a tourist attraction whose long-term future is in doubt.
+The line was constructed to provide an all-weather route from the high Cerdagne valley to the coast but, as the adjacent N116 road has been progressively improved, there has been population loss in the Cerdagne and the rail link is now chiefly a tourist attraction.
+Though its long-term future was in doubt in 2017, 80 million euros was invested in the line between 2010 and 2023 by the agency 'Plan Rail'.